 One of the easiest ways to recognize if a coach is going to fit is in how quickly they respond to my emails and phone calls.
 I don’t consider it a test, it’s simply customer service, and knowing how quickly a coach gets back to me will tell me all I need to know when wondering how fast they’ll get back to an athlete.

 Like retaining athletes, you’ll want to retain your coaches.
-Maintaining consistency in your staff will lead to less issues long term and more success as an organization.
+Maintaining consistency in your staff will lead to fewer issues long-term and more success as an organization.
 When your coaches are delivering the same message to your customers, and once you have a track record for race day success, it becomes much easier to execute the company tagline and continue to grow the business.
 You will have to learn what motivates your coaches in order to best retain them.

 Some ideas to consider are having a fair coaching fee split with athletes.
 Providing your coaches with bonuses which can be either monetary or through products may have a powerful impact.
 Helping them get access to media outlets so they can write and express their ideas is another good benefit.
 More ideas would be to take care of billing for your coaches, creating camaraderie, giving them recognition in monthly newsletters and on your company website.
 When an athlete is successful, usually the coach should get some credit too!
 In the end, you want a win-win, a situation where the coaches tell you they are happy, doing what they love and making a living enjoying what they love to do.